What Out-Of-The Box Assessment Strategies Should Every Teacher Know?

-These are assessments that they prepare and the teacher can alter so the answers are not just memorized.
+These are assessments that they prepare and the teacher can alter them so the answers are not just memorized.
 For example, in history after studying the different agricultural products in the northern and southern colonies, the self-test questions a student writes might be:

 - What were the crops from the colonies in the north and from the south?

-- How are the climates, land and water supply different in one northern city and one southern city?
+- How are the climates, land, and water supply different in one northern city and one southern city?

 - When the teacher rewrites the question it could prompt more analysis and executive function connections if it is rephrased: “Give an example of how the climate, water supply, and soil influenced the agricultural products in one northern and one southern city during the Colonial Era.”
-In this example the teacher knows that the student has reviewed the facts necessary to make the higher-level connection and analysis and therefore has the tools for successful higher-level thinking.
+In this example, the teacher knows that the student has reviewed the facts necessary to make the higher-level connection and analysis and therefore has the tools for successful higher-level thinking.